 Best cart abandonment email examples

 The success of recovering abandoned shopping baskets depends on the data and on well-designed email.

 The following 21 examples of cart abandonment emails show you some of the best practices of how you can use your personality and craft a great, targeted email in the most creative way.

-The personalization was an important element of this abandoned shopping cart email.
+The personalization of the content was an important element of this abandoned shopping cart email.
 They greeted the recipient by name and said they noticed that she was on Warehouse’s website on Tuesday.

 Pandora noted that “Stock not reserved until payment has been received“.
-Communicating this term helps avoid disappointment and complaint later on.
+Communicating this term helps avoid disappointment and complaints later on.

 At the bottom of the email, the recipients can find another menu.
 If you build a community, you can also use this space to encourage customers to join.

 Customers forget about their shopping carts very often.
 That’s why this question asked by J.Crew is totally valid.